glbala87/ELLA_tool/docs/manual/visual.md

 - `REFGENE`: Transcripts from RefGene.
 - `GENE PANEL`: Regions covered by the current gene panel.
 - `VARIANTS`: All variants in the same sample (analysis) _after_ filtering.
-- `CLASSIFICATIONS`: All existing classifications present in the database.
+- `CLASSIFICATIONS`: All existing (finalized) classifications present in the database.
+Clicking on a variant in this track gives a link to the associated allele assessment.

 ### Group tracks